crtallent/surfs_up/README.md

 ## Surfs_Up Analysis Results:

 The first step in this analysis was to download the SQL database with weather data into Jupyter Notebook.
 This data was then stored in SQLite, to allow for the analysis of the data in an effective manner.
 We were then able to connect to the SQLite database with SQLAlchemy to assist in querying the database.
 Our first query reported average precipitation and temperature readings for the previous year.
 This information was well-received, but the investors would like to look at two specific times of the year - June and December.
 This will help determine whether a shop in Oahu will be profitable year-round.
-The following data was retrieved and analyzed for the months of June and December:
+The following data was retrieved and analyzed for the months of June and December between the years of 2010 and 2017:

-* The average temperature for the month of June was 77°F, while the average temperature for December was 71°F.
+* The average temperature for the month of June was 75°F, while the average temperature for December was 71°F.
-* The highest temperature for the month of June was 83°F, while the average temperature for December was 78°F.
+* The highest temperature for the month of June was 85°F, while the highest temperature for December was 83°F.
-* The lowest temperature in the month of June was 71°F, while the lowest temperature in December was 60°F.
+* The lowest temperature in the month of June was 64°F, while the lowest temperature in December was 56°F.
-* There were 191 total temperature readings for the month of June, and 200 total temperature readings for the month of December from the 9 stations providing this data.
+* There were 1,700 total temperature readings for the month of June, and 1,517 total temperature readings for the month of December from the 9 stations providing this data.

 ![June Temperatures](https://github.com/crtallent/surfs_up/blob/main/Resources/June.png)